 If I was drinking and drove, am I automatically guilty?

 No, it is not against the law to have a drink and drive.
 It is illegal to drive while impaired, or if your blood alcohol level (BAC) is at or above .08 percent.
 Even then, the prosecution must prove that you were impaired and was above the legal limit beyond a reasonable doubt.

 Should I hire a lawyer who specializes in DUI defense?

 It is highly advisable to hire an attorney who has expertise and experience in the area of law which you are in trouble.
 Because of the complex, technical, and scientific nature of DUI cases, having an experienced Los Angeles County DUI attorney on your side is important.

 What will happen to my license?

-A: Your privilege to drive may be suspended or revoked, depending on the circumstances surrounding your case.
-We may be able to fight for you so that your license and driving privileges are protected.
+Your privilege to drive may be suspended or revoked, depending on the circumstances surrounding your case.
+When you hire our firm to represent you, we'll do everything in our power to fight for your license and driving privileges.

 Should I agree to take a chemical test?
 What happens if I refuse?

-Contact our Los Angeles DUI attorney today to get started with a comprehensive evaluation of your case and to discuss your legal options.
+Contact our Encino DUI attorney today to get started with a comprehensive evaluation of your case and to discuss your legal options.